 We are very proud of our history.
-We have been there for anyone affected by epilepsy in Scotland, supporting them and giving them a voice for over 60 years now.
+We have been there for anyone affected by epilepsy in Scotland, supporting them and giving them a voice for 65 years now.

 We came into existence on 1 November, when the Scottish Epilepsy Association had its inaugural meeting at the City Chambers in Glasgow.
 Our first offices were opened at 24 St Vincent Place in Glasgow not only for administrative purposes, but also to provide an information and advisory centre for people with epilepsy and their carers.